ryanburgess/device-detect/README.md

 Device Detect
 =============
-JavaScript module to check if user agent to return what device a user is on.
+JavaScript module to check if user agent to return the device and browser.

 ## Install